 Each of the four walls is adorned with photos taken by Mayra Martell, who set out to document the personal objects of disappeared females.
 She visited victims’ homes and spoke to their families, in order to reconstruct their image and paint a fuller picture of who these women and girls are.

-Perhaps the most striking photo, which stands out for its heartbreaking normalcy, is a to-do list handwritten by Erika Nohemí Carrillo.
+Perhaps the most striking photo, which stands out for its heartbreaking normalcy, is a handwritten list penned by Erika Nohemí Carrillo.
 She was a 19-year-old civil engineering student when she was disappeared in December 2000.

-Erika’s list, which had both short- and long-term goals, included: work hard to pay school fees, buy new shoes, read Plato and be nice to people.
+Erika’s list points to a future that was not to be: work hard to pay school fees, buy new shoes, read Plato and be nice to people.
 To date, her whereabouts is unknown.

 Another part of the exhibit highlights how femicide investigations are often mired by useless bureaucracy.
 Rows and rows of grey, metallic shelves are crammed full of ring-binders, each labelled with a different name, or, all too often, simply a case number where the body has not yet been identified.
 Many of the victims, denied justice, are left hovering somewhere between life and death.